 What is a “carve-out” in health insurance?

-Enter your zip code above to find a health insurance plan from one of your state’s top provider!
+Are you in need of health insurance coverage?
+Enter your zip code above to find a health insurance plan in your area that’s right for you.

-- High-priced health services such as burn units and organ transplants
+- High-cost services such as burn care and organ transplants

 - Visual services

 These types of health insurance plans provide high-quality managed care for those with special pharmaceutical requirements, behavioral health challenges, and chronic illnesses.

 Some of the reasons why companies prefer carve-out health insurance plans include:

 - Reduced costs in providing health insurance for employees

 - Assurance that employees have consistent access to medical care

 - They provide comprehensive healthcare options for employees

 - They minimize bureaucracy in healthcare